 NYSOPRHP Environmental Protection Fund (EPF) provides funding for the development and planning of parks and recreational facilities open to the public to preserve these lands for recreation, or conservation purposes.
-EPF projects can be applied for through the NYS CFA that is due at 4:00pm on July 28, 2023.
+EPF projects can be applied for through the NYS CFA in 2024.